MrHiTech123/Artisanal/README.md

 #### Other features
 - Magnifying glasses
-- A fully data-driven juicing system
+- Fully data-driven juicing and distillation systems
 - Expanded crafting options for Flint and Steel

 #### Recipe Enhancements